Skip to Content

 Can the tax credit be passed through to individual partners or members of a partnership or LLC?

-Yes, if earned, the tax credit is not taken at the entity level.
-Instead, it is allocated to the entity’s partners or members, as applicable, in accordance with the entity’s operating agreement.
+Yes, if earned by a passthrough entity, the tax credit is not required to be taken at the entity level.
+Instead, it can be allocated to the entity’s partners or members, as applicable, in accordance with the entity’s operating agreement.
+See Alabama Code § 41-10-844 for additional information.

 How can an EDO access their awarded tax credits?